 My two favorite handle materials are aluminum and titanium.
-I like the feel of some weight in my hands when I hold a knife and straight up G10 or carbon fiber make it feel like I’m holding a toy.
+I like the feel of some weight in my hands when I hold a knife and straight-up G10 or carbon fiber makes it feel like I’m holding a toy.
 The Gerber Empower Auto features anodized aluminum with an Armored Grip handle scale.
 This electroformed scale is an important addition to the handle since it provides grip against the smooth aluminum.
 More than just texture, it adds some gritty character to the knife’s look.

 Shallow jimping on the top of the handle give your thumb some feedback on its position but isn’t terribly helpful in securing your grip.

 With a handle length just under 5″, the overall open length is 8.4″ – big enough to carry defensively and about the longest I prefer to carry for general EDC use.

 Automatic deployment is one of the big selling points for the Gerber Empower Auto.
 Its action is snappy with a slight bounceback if you leave the button pressed.
 Overall, it’s as smooth and confident as you can expect from an auto.

 With a safety slide just below the plunge lock, you can pull down with your thumb while pressing the lock to get easy one-hand opening.
 That simple action allows you to keep the safety on when it’s not in your hand while keeping confidence in the speed of deployment.